 In March 2016, the FASB issued new guidance in Topic 718, Compensation-Stock Compensation, which seeks to simplify the income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
 The amendments in this update are effective for annual periods beginning after December 15, 2016 and interim periods within those annual periods.
 Early adoption is permitted for any entity in any interim or annual period.
 If an entity early adopts the amendments in an interim period, any adjustments should be reflected as of the beginning of the fiscal year that includes that interim period.
 An entity that elects early adoption must adopt all of the applicable amendments in the same period.
-The Company is currently evaluating the impact this guidance will have on its consolidated financial statements upon adoption of this standard.
+The Company elected to early-adopt this guidance in the third quarter of 2016 utilizing the adoption methods required by the ASU.
+The Company will continue its current accounting policy of estimating forfeitures.
+See Note 7 for discussion of additional accounting consequences related to the adoption of this ASU.